What Is Aerobic Exercise?

 The cardiovascular stress caused by treadmill walking is also less than that caused by cycling on an ergometer.
 It has been postulated that the sympathetic discharge is more after cycling than walking.
 Also, recovery of parasympathetic discharge is more delayed after cycling than walking.
 The net effect is that blood pressure reactivity is more for treadmill walking than cycling on an ergometer.

-It has been reported that cardiovascular response to treadmill exercise is less as compared to cycle exercise by obese or normal weight women.
-Similarly, it has been shown that exaggerated systolic blood pressure response to cycling occurred in young healthy males following a graded exercise test.
+It has been reported that cardiovascular response to treadmill exercise is less in obese or normal-weight women.
+Similarly, it has been shown that exaggerated systolic blood pressure response to cycling occurred in young, healthy males following a graded exercise test.
 Similar results were reported in young adults and sedentary women.
 Thus, in a nutshell, treadmill exercise will cause a lower burden on the cardiovascular system.
-Therefore, an individual can perform exercises for a longer duration or at a higher intensity as compared to cycling.
+Therefore, an individual can perform activities for a longer duration or at a higher intensity than cycling.

-The energy expenditure also seems to be higher in treadmill than cycle ergometer.
-It has been confirmed by studies that at equal perceived exertion, treadmill causes greater energy expenditure.
-However, it has been postulated that if we take into account the change in blood lactate levels and excess post-exercise oxygen consumption along with oxygen uptake during exercise, then the disparity in energy expenditure disappears.
+Studies have confirmed that at equal perceived exertion, the treadmill causes more significant energy expenditure.
+The energy expenditure also seems to be higher on a treadmill than on a cycle ergometer.
+However, it has been postulated that if we consider the change in blood lactate levels and excess post-exercise oxygen consumption and oxygen uptake during exercise, the disparity in energy expenditure disappears.